filarialsFarts/FilarialsFarts.github.io/_posts/2016-01-13-launching-your-personal-blog.md

 5. Once you are in Github page of this repository, click on a dropdown called `Branch`.
 See if there is a tick mark on `master`.
 If the branch dropdown has `gh-pages` or other values by default, skip this theme and pick another theme.

 6. On the right most side, parallel to `branch` there is `Fork`.
 Click on fork.
-It should show two options, i. github_username ii.
-Oragnisation_name.
+It should show two options, **i. github_username ii.
+Oragnisation_name**.
 Click on the organisation option.

 7. You should see that the theme's code is copied to your account, with this link on top `MyAwesomeBlog/theme_name`.